rails/rails/guides/source/action_controller_overview.md

 end
 ```

-By default, adding values to the flash will make them available to the next request, but sometimes you may want to access those values in the same request.
+[`flash.now`][] is used to make the flash values available in the same request.By default, adding values to the flash will make them available to the next request.
 For example, if the `create` action fails to save a resource, and you render the `new` template directly, that's not going to result in a new request, but you may still want to display a message using the flash.
 To do this, you can use [`flash.now`][] in the same way you use the normal `flash`:

 ```ruby
 class ClientsController < ApplicationController